109,395 Shares in JFrog Ltd. (NASDAQ:FROG) Acquired by Charles Schwab Investment Management Inc.

 Charles Schwab Investment Management Inc. purchased a new position in shares of JFrog Ltd. (NASDAQ:FROG) during the 2nd quarter, according to its most recent 13F filing with the SEC.
 The firm purchased 109,395 shares of the company’s stock, valued at approximately $4,980,000.
 Charles Schwab Investment Management Inc. owned about 0.12% of JFrog at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently bought and sold shares of FROG.
-Albion Financial Group UT bought a new position in JFrog during the 2nd quarter worth approximately $46,000.
+Other hedge funds have also modified their holdings of the company.
+Albion Financial Group UT bought a new stake in shares of JFrog in the 2nd quarter worth approximately $46,000.
 Citigroup Inc. grew its position in shares of JFrog by 31.0% in the 1st quarter.
 Citigroup Inc. now owns 1,338 shares of the company’s stock worth $59,000 after buying an additional 317 shares during the last quarter.
 Advisor Group Holdings Inc. grew its position in shares of JFrog by 109.4% in the 2nd quarter.
 Advisor Group Holdings Inc. now owns 2,484 shares of the company’s stock worth $113,000 after buying an additional 1,298 shares during the last quarter.
 Ameritas Investment Partners Inc. bought a new stake in shares of JFrog in the 2nd quarter worth approximately $184,000.
 Finally, Probity Advisors Inc. bought a new stake in shares of JFrog in the 2nd quarter worth approximately $219,000.
-Institutional investors and hedge funds own 49.87% of the company’s stock.
+Hedge funds and other institutional investors own 49.87% of the company’s stock.

 FROG has been the topic of a number of recent analyst reports.
-Morgan Stanley cut their price objective on JFrog from $63.00 to $40.00 and set an “equal weight” rating on the stock in a research report on Friday, August 20th.
+Zacks Investment Research upgraded JFrog from a “strong sell” rating to a “hold” rating in a research report on Wednesday, October 6th.
 Needham & Company LLC lifted their price target on JFrog from $66.00 to $71.00 and gave the company a “buy” rating in a research report on Monday, November 8th.
-Zacks Investment Research upgraded JFrog from a “strong sell” rating to a “hold” rating in a research report on Wednesday, October 6th.
+Morgan Stanley dropped their price target on JFrog from $63.00 to $40.00 and set an “equal weight” rating on the stock in a research report on Friday, August 20th.
 Finally, Oppenheimer dropped their price target on JFrog from $61.00 to $55.00 and set an “outperform” rating on the stock in a research report on Friday, August 6th.
 Five analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $62.57.

-JFrog (NASDAQ:FROG) last announced its quarterly earnings data on Thursday, November 4th.
-The company reported $0.01 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.13) by $0.14.
-The business had revenue of $53.70 million during the quarter, compared to analysts’ expectations of $52.53 million.
-JFrog had a negative return on equity of 6.58% and a negative net margin of 23.78%.
-The firm’s quarterly revenue was up 38.1% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned ($0.04) earnings per share.
-Sell-side analysts predict that JFrog Ltd. will post -0.33 EPS for the current fiscal year.

 In other news, CEO Ben Haim Shlomi sold 175,000 shares of the business’s stock in a transaction on Monday, November 15th.
 The stock was sold at an average price of $36.18, for a total value of $6,331,500.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Also, Director Jeff Horing sold 74,535 shares of the business’s stock in a transaction on Wednesday, September 8th.
 The stock was sold at an average price of $37.55, for a total value of $2,798,789.25.
 The disclosure for this sale can be found here.
 38.30% of the stock is currently owned by insiders.